Suppression of dark-state polariton collapses in cold-atom quantum memory: Experiment

 First, we demonstrate the occurrence of quantum memory revivals in a system of completely unpolarized atoms.
 In this experiment, we do not use the polarizing beam and the magnetic field is perpendicular to the direction of the probe beam.
 The control beam is, in this case, $\sigma^-$ polarized.
 All of this ensures that the atoms are distributed across all $m_F$ states.

 The amplitude of retrieved light pulses can be expressed as

-where $A(0)$ is the initial amplitude of the stored light (adapted from Ref. \cite{peters2009optimizing}) and $f(t, \tau)$ is a function describing the decay of efficency due to dephasing with a characteristic lifetime $\tau$.
+where $A(0)$ is the initial amplitude of the stored light (adapted from Ref. \cite{peters2009optimizing}) and $f(t, \tau)$ is a function describing the decay of efficiency due to dephasing with a characteristic lifetime $\tau$.
+The expression in the bracket of the exponential is the frequency of the spin-wave $\omega_{sw} = \omega_0 + (n+m)\frac{g\mu_B B}{\hbar}$, where we take into account that the ground state and storage state energies are split due to the Zeeman effect.
 The sums go over all 7 and 9 magnetic sublevels of the ground $F=3$ state and the $F=4$ states respectively.
 A combination of $n$ and $m$ corresponds to different coherences and their amplitudes are described by $P_{n, m}$.
-Because the coherences are formed by a two photon transition, $P_{n, m}$ is zero if $\vert n-m\vert > 2$, since the absorption or emission of a photon changes the magnetic number by at most one. $\omega_0$ is the frequency of the $F=3$ to $F=4$ clock transition in cesium, which is \SI{9.193}{GHz}. $\omega_L$ is the Larmor frequency $\omega_L = g\mu_B B/\hbar$, where $g \approx \SI{0.35}{MHz/G}$ is the Landé $g$-factor of $F=3$ ground state.
-In equation (\ref{eq1}) it is already taken into account that the Landé $g$-factor is of equal magnitude and opposite sign for $F=4$ ground state \cite{steck2019cesium}. $\mu_B$ is the Bohr magneton and $B$ is the applied magentic field.
+Because the coherences are formed by a two photon transition, $P_{n, m}$ is zero if $\vert n-m\vert > 2$, since the absorption or emission of a photon changes the magnetic number by at most one. $\omega_0$ is the frequency of the $F=3$ to $F=4$ clock transition in cesium, which is \SI{9.193}{GHz}. $\omega_L$ is the Larmor frequency $\omega_L = g\mu_B B/\hbar$, where $g \approx \SI{0.35}{MHz/G}$ is the Land\'{e} $g$-factor of $F=3$ ground state.
+In equation (\ref{eq1}) it is already taken into account that the Land\'{e} $g$-factor is of equal magnitude and opposite sign for $F=4$ ground state \cite{steck2019cesium}. $\mu_B$ is the Bohr magneton and $B$ is the applied magnetic field.
 The specific form of $f(t, \tau)$ depends on the dephasing mechanisms involved.
 Our results are best described by a Gaussian function $f(t, \tau) = \exp{(-t^2/\tau^2)}$.